Papakura Central School is set in well-established park-like surroundings

 Our School Logo

-Our logo represents the unique and special identity of our school, connecting us to the land, water, and history that surrounds us.
+Our logo represents what makes our school unique and links us to the land, water, and history of this whenua.

-At its heart is the tūī bird, a symbol of vitality and connection, whose song has echoed through this land for generations.
-The kowhai trees, seen at our entrance and throughout our school grounds, reflect the natural beauty of our environment and provide a home for the tūī, linking us to the rich history and stories of this place.
+The kōwhai trees, which you can see at our school entrance and around the grounds, show the natural beauty of our environment.
+They provide a home for the tūī, linking us to the stories and history of this special place.